liamzebedee/liamz.co/_posts/2013-06-06-webrtc-p2p-criticism.md

 ---
 layout: post
-title: WebRTC is not true peer-to-peer.
+title: WebRTC is not true peer-to-peer
 description: "I debunk some myths surrounding WebRTC being the P2P platform of the future."

 category: article